 - Why people might call Upwork a scam

 - Staying safe on Upwork by avoiding 80% of the sticky situations with 3 simple tricks

 - Can you make a living on Upwork?
 (Case study earning $8,900)

 - So, is Upwork worth it?
 Is Upwork Legit?

 Is Upwork legit?
 It’s a valid question you may have asked yourself after first becoming familiar with the popular online freelance job marketplace.

-I’ve experimented with the platform for about five months and I’ll share my experience first-hand earning $8,900 as a new freelancer.
+I’ve personally experimented with the platform for about five months and I’ll share my first-hand experience learning how to get jobs on Upwork and earning $8,900 as a new freelancer.
 That way you can better understand if Upwork is legit for you.